NCGS Teacher of the Year Award

 2010-2011

-The TOTY Award of $750 went to Heather Marshall of Ann Sobrato High School in Morgan Hill, CA. Ms. Marshall graduated from CSU Hayward with a B.S. in Geology and has an MS in Science Education from the University of Texas.
+The TOTY Award of $750 went to Heather Marshall of Ann Sobrato High School in Morgan Hill, CA. Her yearlong Geology/Earth Science course, which includes labs and exercises, covers the spectrum from astronomy to energy & climate to geology & oceanography to weather.
+Ms. Marshall graduated from CSU Hayward with a B.S. in Geology and has an MS in Science Education from the University of Texas.
 She worked with the Energy Resources Team at the U.S. Geological Survey for two years before becoming a high school science teacher in 2001.
-She taught for 5 years in Texas, 3 years at Roseville High School, JUHSD, CA, and has been at Sobrato High School for the past year.
 She holds a Single Subject Teaching Credential in Geoscience/Earth Science and is working for a second MS, in Teachers in Geosciences, at Mississippi State.
-Her yearlong Geology/Earth Science course covers the spectrum from astronomy to energy & climate to geology & oceanography to weather.
-Her materials cover class, labs and exercises.
+After winning this honor, she went on to become the Pacific Section AAPG Teacher of the Year.

 2006-2007